-Use of any products, services and/or materials offered by these exhibitors does not ensure compliance with regulatory requirements or create a safe harbor from regulatory responsibility.
+Use of any products, services and/or materials offered by these vendors does not ensure compliance with regulatory requirements or create a safe harbor from regulatory responsibility.
 Firms should undertake their own assessments to determine whether the products or services meet their technology and security requirements.
-FINRA does not endorse these exhibitors or products, services or materials they offer and firms are not obligated to use them.
+FINRA does not endorse these vendors or products, services or materials they offer and firms are not obligated to use them.

 FINRA has assembled a list of non-FINRA cybersecurity resources that firms may use to manage their cybersecurity risk.
 These resources include:

 Use of any of these resources does not ensure compliance with FINRA's cybersecurity rules and policies.
 FINRA does not endorse or guarantee any of the resources listed within.